gcruzgar/UKsurvey/README.md

 There is quite an extensive documentation on the [Understanding Society](https://www.understandingsociety.ac.uk.) website, including data dictionaries.
 I compiled a list of useful variables in each file. __NEED TO ADD THIS TO GITHUB + METADATA?__
 It is important to note that there is no location variable like the local authorities in census data.
 The highest resolution available is the region.
+There is more information, such as [output area classification](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6674), but this requires special licence access.

 Some key questions to ask are:
    - What are the triggers that cause a household to change?